ElDavoo/wa-crypt-tools/README.md

 This is the only thing this script does.
 Those who are looking for a complete suite for WhatsApp forensics, check out [whapa.](https://github.com/B16f00t/whapa)

-## Version 2.0 is here!
-Since the file format keeps changing, I decided to completely reimplement the script.
-It should be much more efficient, and it should handle small variations of offset **automatically**.

 ## Requirements:

 Python 3.7 or more recent